-The initial helium price of 2863 ZAR/mcf (200 USD/mcf) was held constant for the first two months then was escalated at the average US CPI of 2.4%/yr. forecast.
-Monthly methane and helium prices are plotted in Figure 14 and listed in Appendix 1.
+The initial helium price of 3,555 ZAR/Mcf (237 USD/Mcf) is escalated at 7.3%/yr, the sum of the average US CPI of 2.4%/yr and the 4.9% average ZAR/USD currency escalation.
+After doubling in 2031, the helium price is held constant over the life of the field.
+Monthly methane and helium prices are plotted in Figure 21 and listed in Appendix A: Methane and Helium Prices.

-Figure 14: Methane and Helium Monthly Prices
+Figure 21: Methane and Helium Monthly Prices